Strongman competition benefits American Society of Autism

-(BENTONVILLE, Ark. – KFTA) More than 200 strongmen and women converged in Northwest Arkansas on Saturday to compete for a cause.
+BENTONVILLE, Ark.
+(KNWA) — More than 200 strongmen and women converged in Northwest Arkansas on Saturday to compete for a cause.

 Participants engaged in a strongman competition, an arm wrestling tournament, and an arm-lifting contest — all to benefit the American Society of Autism.